wappointment/wappointment/readme.txt

 **Why clients can book me 2 months ahead only?**

 By default your schedule is opened for the next 60 days, but you can change that value in *Wappointment > Settings > General > Weekly Availability*.
 For performance reason we recommend keeping it as low as possible.
-Just figure which value is right for your activity.
+Just figure which value is right for your activity, 90days, 120 days, etc ...

 **Why does nobody receive my confirmations or reminders emails?**